NextGen-Coders-Academy/website-1.0/README.md

 ```
 psql
 CREATE DATABASE testdb;

+-- Note: if you don't remember your username and password, you can create one with the following command:
+CREATE USER your_username WITH PASSWORD 'your_password';

+-- to quit the psql shell:
 \q
 ```

    b.
 Create a `.env` then add the following environment varibles with your PostgreSQL credentials and your port for running the application:
 ```
 DB_USERNAME=<your_dbusername>